PNBhandare/SampleStratifyFunctionReadMe/Readme.md

 step2 = stratify(ruleSteps, 1, 'reclassified1')
 ```
-For systems get greater compute, alternative recursive function can be written.
+For systems with greater computing power, alternative recursive functions can be written.